 All children benefit because they are cared for in accordance with their parents' wishes.
-This is achieved through the positive and professional partnerships that the childminder has established with their parents.
-Children's individual needs are met as there is an effective verbal communication system in place.
+This is achieved through the positive and professional partnerships that the childminder has established with them.
+Children's individual needs are met as there is an effective verbal and written communication system in place.

-Children develop positive and respectful attitudes towards others through the good example set for them by the childminder.
-She promotes equality of opportunity and anti-discriminatory practice in response to information received by the children at school and is yet to provide resources which promote equality of opportunity.
+Children develop positive and respectful attitudes towards themselves and others through the good example set for them by the childminder.
+She promotes equality of opportunity and anti-discriminatory practice by using a range of different resources from different faiths and cultures.
+For example, children talk about disabilities and inherited illnesses on 'Jeans for Genes Day' as they dress their dolls in jeans.

-Though no children attending have learning difficulties and/or disabilities, the childminder is aware of the issues involved in welcoming such children into her home, for example, access and stairs, and the implications for care of other minded children.
+Although no children attending have learning difficulties and/or disabilities, the childminder is aware of the issues involved in welcoming such children into her home, for example, access and stairs, and the implications for the care of other minded children.

-Children, from a young age, learn to share and take turns.
-The childminder is a good role model and uses positive strategies for managing behaviour.
+Children, from a young age, learn to share and take turns, for example, as they share the cars and trains whilst playing with the track.
+The childminder is a very good role model and uses positive strategies for managing behaviour.
 This supports children in the understanding of the boundaries that are set and to behave well.